 I’m not saying you don’t miss them.
 I’m not saying you don’t text or talk.
 But the intense feeling that if you DON’T text, if you DON’T talk on the phone or get an email then it’s over is not as strong.

-If you’re you’re in a committed relationship for a while and still feel that it’s hard to spend time alone, then you need to take a look at what’s going on.
+If you’re in a committed relationship for a while and still feel that it’s hard to spend time alone, then you need to take a look at what’s going on.
 If you continue in this way it will be very hard to reconnect to your individuality.
 It will feel impossible to respect theirs.
 And you have a relationship that is not built on trust.
 Soon, you or they will start feeling smothered.

 The answer seems to be to never let that person out of your site.
 The answer is to smother and be smothered.
 Feeling smothered at times feels like what a relationship should be.
 That’s the sacrifice you make for not being alone.
 You’ll say that all women or all men are like that–at least the ones that really love you.
 Plus, feeling smothered may seem preferable to dealing with how upset they become if you choose to spend a few extra hours with some co-workers.

-Or perhaps you may be the one who doesn’t want your partner to be out of your site for too long.
+Or perhaps you may be the one who doesn’t want your partner to be out of your sight for too long.
 You need a text or a phone call very often to feel that you’re still loved.
 That they have not forgotten and abandoned you.

 It’s a lot to ask of someone.
 It’s a lot of pressure.
 And it robs relationships of the best they have to offer, which includes helping both of you in becoming better people.
+(Wondering about the health of your relationship?
+Check out these 3 Warning Signs!)

 If you are feeling smothered in your relationship and it’s marked by this inability to be apart there are a few things to look at: